 • Implementing the goals of the Virginia Space Grant Consortium and the National Aeronautics and Space Administration (NASA)

-• Must be enrolled as a full-time graduate student at one of the Virginia Space Grant Consortium member institutions: Hampton University, Old Dominion University, University of Virginia, Virginia Tech, or The College of William and Mary
+•Enrolled as a full-time graduate student at one of the Virginia Space Grant Consortium member institutions:

 Resume’ – submit a short summary of your career and qualifications, list any relevant education information and significant accomplishments (uploaded as an attachment)

 Research Proposal aligned with NASA’s mission – VSGC’s graduate STEM Research Scholarship Program encourages talented graduate majors to pursue aerospace-related fields and do research with a strong alignment with NASA’s four Mission Directorates.

 Applicants should submit a proposal for research that is 2-3 pages (not including references) and clearly describes the research objective and methodology.
 A statement written by the student in consultation with the faculty advisor should describe the key elements of the proposed research and plan of study.
 All research projects must be mentored by a faculty member and this mentor will be required to submit a letter of reference for the project.
 Applicants will be asked to specifically identify how their research relates to NASA’s Mission Directorates.